VirgilSecurity/virgil-crypto-c/docs/class.md

     Unique component identifier represents name that uniquely identifies component within projects hierarchy.
 The full_uid attribute is optional.

-c_prefix:
+c_namespace:
     Prefix that is used for C name resolution.
-The c_prefix attribute is optional.
+The c_namespace attribute is optional.

 scope: